DOI-ONRR/doi-extractives-data/_how-it-works/forestry.md

 selector: list
 ---

-# Forestry
 Forests are an important part of our ecosystems.
 They provide timber, store carbon, clean water, purify air, and reduce the effects of drought and floods.
 In The U.S., forests cover 766 million acres of land.
 The greatest concentrations of forests are in the South and Northeast, but Alaska has the largest total forest area of any state.

-To understand national forests in greater detail, visit the U.S. Forest Service.

 ## Ownership

-Ownership of forests can be private or public.
+In the U.S., ownership of forests can be private or public.
 58% of forests are privately owned by individuals or organizations, such as corporations and non-profits.
 The remaining 42% are publicly owned by federal, state, and local governments.

 ## Governance

-The Forest Service manages 191 million acres of national forests across the country.
+The U.S. Forest Service manages 191 million acres of national forests across the country.
 Most of the land is protected as wilderness, set aside for other purposes, or cannot be harvested because of environmental conditions.
-However, timber can be harvested on some of the land and logging companies harvest about 0.5% of trees a year.
+However, timber can be harvested on some of the land and companies harvest about 0.5% of trees a year.
+Visit the [U.S. Forest Service](https://www.fs.fed.us/) to learn more about national forests.

 The Bureau of Land Management (BLM) manages 65 million acres of forests and woodlands across 12 western states and Alaska.
 Woodlands are forests in drier regions, such as pinyon-juniper woodlands in the Southwest.
 The majority of timber production on BLM land occurs on the 2.4 million acres of [Oregon and California and Coos Bay Wagon Road (CBWR) lands in Oregon](https://www.blm.gov/programs/natural-resources/forests-and-woodlands/oc-lands).
-BLM also manages Public Domain lands.

 Tribal lands include 18.2 million acres of trust forest acres.
 The Bureau of Indian Affairs (BIA), tribes themselves, or a combination of both manage forests on tribal lands.
 To learn more about extraction on tribal lands and the trust responsibility of the federal government, read about tribal ownership.